 The State of NJ has updated their COVID-19 Information website addressing assistance with utility payments.

-Payments for quarter 1 are due May 1, and quarter 2 payments will be due June 1***
+Payments for Quarter 1 are due April 1, and Quarter 2 payments will be due June 1***

 November 16, 2022: DCA Winter Termination Program

 May 13, 2022: Latest Relief Measures for Residential Utility Customers

 June 2, 2022: Utility Assistance for Monmouth County Tenants